GSA/digitalgov.gov/content/posts/2015-10-19-the-content-corner-helping-your-content-contributors.md

   - user experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-400-Woman-typing-on-laptop-Jupiterimages-Stockbyte-Thinkstock-86541717.jpg" alt="Woman typing on laptop." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-400-Woman-typing-on-laptop-Jupiterimages-Stockbyte-Thinkstock-86541717.jpg" alt="Woman typing on laptop." %}

 Recently, [I shared some suggestions and personal lessons learned](https://www.WHATEVER/2015/10/05/the-content-corner-content-management-system-considerations/) for agencies either shopping for a new CMS or preparing to revamp their content strategy and workflow.

 Let’s take things one step further and focus on arguably the most important parts of your CMS: the content creator or user.
 Arguments can be made that content is the most important, but the user creates that content, so either way we have a tight first and second most important ranking.

 By applying some good [user experience](https://www.WHATEVER/2014/07/07/user-experience-ux-vs-customer-experience-cx-whats-the-dif/) practices, you can help make your content creator&#8217;s job as easy as possible and also ensure you get the best content as efficiently as possible.